-This Statement sets out our approach and actions to manage modern slavery risks in our operations and supply chains throughout FY 22.
-In this context, it also outlines the impact of the COVID-19 pandemic on our operations and our response to the crisis, which impacted many aspects of our business.
-This included our broader modern slavery program which saw improvement initiatives slowed or delayed.
+This Statement sets out our approach and actions to manage modern slavery risks in our operations and supply chains throughout FY23.
+In this context, it also outlines our full emergence from the COVID-19 pandemic over its duration had negatively impacted many aspects of our business.
+This included our broader modern slavery program, which saw improvement initiatives slowed or delayed.
 With most, if not all, negative impacts of the COVID-19 pandemic on our business abated, we outline our future plans.

 Modern slavery involves the most egregious violations of human rights and includes exploitation such as slavery, servitude, forced labour, forced marriage, child labour, debt bondage and human trafficking.